annotation/stam/README.md

 ### STAM JSON

-The default JSON serialisation (STAM JSON) is the primary format for parsing and serialisation.
-It follows the model to the letter.
+The canonical JSON serialisation (STAM JSON) is the primary format for parsing and serialisation.
+It follows the model to the letter, and *completeness* and *explicitness* is the main aim of the serialisation.
+It is not intended to be concise, minimal or even easily readable.
+JSON is chosen as it is an ubiquitous a widely-accepted format for which many implementations are available.
 The serialisation *MUST* adhere exactly to the property names introduced in this document (case sensitive).
-JSON is chosen as it is an ubiquitous a widely-accepted format.

-* Private properties (those starting with an underscore) *SHOULD NOT* be serialised (those are recomputed at parsing).
+* Private properties (those starting with an underscore) *SHOULD NOT* be serialised (those can be recomputed at parsing).
 * All STAM classes serialised as JSON objects *MUST* carry a ``@type`` attribute that denotes the STAM class as laid out in this specification.
-This helps readability and error detection.
+This helps readability prevents errors at the cost of some slight redundancy.
 * All public IDs are serialised through the ``@id`` attribute.

-For a complete serialisation, you *SHOULD* start at the level of the `AnnotationStore`, which is the root level.
+For a complete serialisation, you *SHOULD* start with `AnnotationStore`, which is the root level.

 In Example A1, shown below, we see the serialisation of the Example A that was shown before,